Education-Victory/promptio/docs/technical/Algorithm.md

 <br />
 """

 - Ignore the key points I've provided.
-Instead, through reading the question, try to list its key points, which can help you understand the question and identify potential test cases.
+Instead, through reading the problem, try to list its key points, which can help you understand the problem and identify potential test cases.
 - Compare the differences between your key points and mine.
 Point out my mistakes or the key points I'm missing.

 """